groovycode-xyz/taschengeld/requirements/PRD.md

 - **Custom Terminology and Number Formatting:**

   - Allow users to customize terms (e.g., Parent, Child, Task) and currency formats to suit different languages and regions.
+Include the option for no currency formatting at all.

 - **Audio Message Attachments:**